The festive season is here! and along with it an abundance of edible delights seem to be just about everywhere!

 ~Astanga Samgraha of Vaghbata, Hemantartucarya (regimen of winter), ch.
 4, (8-13).

-Your lucky that you do have stronger digestion but still do everything in moderation and follow the tips below to remain balanced.
+You are lucky.
+Even though you do have stronger digestion at this time of the year, still do everything in moderation and follow the tips below to remain balanced.

 Your agni (digestive fire) is regulated by the sun.

-When the sun is strongest your digestion is strongest and more robust.
+When the sun is strongest, your digestion is the strongest and most robust.

-If you do have an evening party, make it earlier while the sun is up around 5pm.
+- If you do have an evening party, make it earlier while the sun is still up or around 5pm.

-Dinner should be the lightest meal of all.
+- Dinner should be the lightest meal of all.
 A big meal will not only tax your digestive system but will disrupt your sleep as your body will be burdened with this unwanted task.
-Your body’s job at night is to detox the liver and regulate hormones, not digest food.
+Your body’s job at night is to detox the liver and regulate hormones, not digest a big dinner.

 3. Avoid Snacking